ncp38/cs372-f24/projects/neuralNetProj/index.md

     4. Mention any challenges that you did.
     5. List any other feedback you have.
 Feel free to provide any feedback on how much you learned from doing the assignment, and whether you enjoyed doing it.
 	6. Discuss your work with the neural network.
 What variables have you adjusted, and what changes did that cause?
-	7. What were your findings from this project and this experimentation?
+	7. What were your findings from this project and from your experimentation?
 Have you come to any conclusions about neural networks?
 	8. After this project, do you have a better understanding of neural networks?
 Do you feel that you could use them again in another context?
 -   Please also add a comment at the top of your files stating your **name and a pledge that you have followed the honor code** and collaboration policy for this project.
 This can be as simple as writing “**I have neither given nor received unauthorized aid on this program.**”  For this project, you must also include **a citation for your code's source**.
 You can find the collaboration policy on the syllabus.